As a litigator and trial lawyer, Scott A. Roberts has been trying and resolving complex employment and business disputes for over thirty years.

 - After a public hearing at the MCAD, won ruling in favor of university on claim of race discrimination by tenured professor based upon alleged pay disparity.

-- After a public hearing at the MCAD, won a ruling in favor of university on claims by former employee alleging failure to accommodate psychiatric disability.
+- After a public hearing at the MCAD, won ruling in favor of university on claims by former employee alleging failure to accommodate psychiatric disability.

 - Successfully defended university and its officials against claims of defamation and interference with contract filed by lecturer who was discharged following sexual harassment investigation; obtained dismissal of all claims.